gbin/petvideo/README.md

 ## Why?

 PETs are awesome but the fact that they are a "onesie" computer, it is hard to test independently their motherboard from their screens.
-This allows you to just hook up a PET motherboard and fix it without to have a buzzing 10kv device that tries to kill you nearby.
+This allows you to just hook up a PET motherboard and fix it without to be close to a buzzing 10kv device that tries to kill you.

 The alternative is to build a composite adapter but it is a one purpose device while a LA can also be used for more advance vintage computer troubleshooting!